Shift Left: Moving Container Security into the Dev, Test, and Build Process

 Together, CI and CD are called a CI/CD pipeline.
 If we focus on the DevOps concept of CI/CD pipelines, it reflects the following (continuous) motion:

 A CI/CD pipeline helps you automate the steps in your software delivery process, such as initiating code builds, running automated tests, and deploying to a staging or production environment.
-Automated pipelines remove manual errors, provide standardized development feedback loops, and enable fast product iterations.
+Automated pipelines remove manual errors, provide standardised development feedback loops, and enable fast product iterations.

 A popular type of CI/CD pipeline is called GitOps.
 GitOps is a type of CI/CD pipeline insofar as it means providing an automated deployment mechanism and aligning deployments across developer teams and operational teams.
 However, it is different from other CI/CD pipelines.

 In short, GitOps is the combination of Git, the source control application, and Ops best practices.
-It provides an operating model for Kubernetes and other cloud-native technologies, which unifies deployment, management, and monitoring of containerized clusters and applications.
+It provides an operating model for Kubernetes and other cloud-native technologies, which unifies deployment, management, and monitoring of containerised clusters and applications.

 Now that we’ve covered the basics of a CI/CD pipeline, let’s spend a few minutes focusing on possible security threats, especially when using containers.